We are a global faculty of leading practitioners and advisors who deliver our programs and continue to refine our methods with the latest research.

 As the founder and Executive Director of Agile Schools, Simon has advised educational leaders globally helping them to navigate disruptive change, develop innovation capabilities and drive continuous improvement for better learning.

 Simon holds Bachelors degrees in Psychology and Teaching, a Masters of International and Comparative Education from the University of Oxford and a PhD in education from the University of Cambridge.
 He was a Commonwealth Scholar at the University of Oxford and a Gates Scholar at the University of Cambridge.

 Visit Simon's website HERE.

-Ricky has significant leadership experience in education reform: working across schools, education systems and in the not for profit-sector.
-She was founding Director of the Centre for New Public Education, held system leadership positions in US school districts, and spent 7 years as a teacher and school leader.
+Ricky has significant leadership experience in education reform: working across schools, education systems and in the not-for-profit sector.
+She is founder and Director of EdCapital, an education consultancy.
+She was Founding Director of the Centre for New Public Education, held system leadership positions in US school districts and spent 7 years as a teacher and school leader.